message/iata/AI.md

-Published 26.05.2021
+Published 09.07.2021
 1. Passengers must complete an "Application for Entry" before departure at <a href="https://ivisitanguilla.com/">https://ivisitanguilla.com/</a> .
 They must present an "Electronic Travel Authorization Certificate" upon arrival.
 2. Passengers must have a printed negative COVID-19 RT-PCR test taken within 3-5 days before arrival.
+The test must be based on nasopharyngeal swab.
 3. Passengers must have health insurance to cover COVID-19 expenses.
 - This does not apply to residents of Anguilla.
 4. Passengers are subject to a COVID-19 PCR test upon arrival.